charud/depo/README.md

 exports.app = app
 ```

-And if you want to be able to run it as a standalone application you can check for the existence of DepoProxy by checking the ``module.parent``
+And if you want to be able to run it as a standalone application as well you can check for the existence of DepoProxy by checking the ``module.parent``

 ```js
 if (module.parent) {